adriens/katacoda-glia-labs/devops-tools/katacoda-cli/finish.md

 to push content on Katacoda.

-A lot of options are available on `kataocda-cli`, if you want to discover more, just let me know by tagging me on Twitter on this specific course.
+A lot of options are available on `kataocda-cli`, if you want to discover more, just let me know by tagging me (links below) on this specific course.